MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-creating-a-basic-table-report-report-builder.md

 > * Design and save the report
 > * Review the exported report in Microsoft Excel

+The estimated time to complete this tutorial is 20 minutes.

 The following illustration shows the table report you create in this tutorial:

 :::image type="content" source="../reporting-services/media/ssrs-tutorial-basic-table-report.png" border="false" alt-text="Screenshot of the sample table report prepared in this tutorial that shows product sales data." lightbox="../reporting-services/media/ssrs-tutorial-basic-table-report.png":::

-The estimated time to complete this tutorial is 20 minutes.

 ## Prerequisites

 For more information about requirements, see [Prerequisites for tutorials (Report Builder)](../reporting-services/prerequisites-for-tutorials-report-builder.md).

-## Start the wizard to create a report
+## Create report with Table or Matrix Wizard

 You can create a table report by using the **Table or Matrix** wizard.
 The wizard has two design modes: _Report_ and _Shared dataset_.
 In Report design mode, you specify data in the **Report Data** pane and configure the report layout on the design surface.
 In Shared dataset design mode, you create dataset queries to share with others.
 In this tutorial, you use Report design mode.